captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## JUNIOR:
-I didn’t say nothing -- you hear me say something?!
+I didn’t say nothing—you hear me say something?!

 ---

 ## POPS:
-Yeah but you thinking something -- with that little angry prune head, “Pee-pee poo-poo” face like how you do.
+Yeah but you thinking something—with that little angry prune head, “Pee-pee poo-poo” face like how you do.

 ---

 ## JUNIOR:
-Look man, if you wanna keep paying them Lubenthal & Lubenthal shyster lawyers --
+Look man, if you wanna keep paying them Lubenthal & Lubenthal shyster lawyers—

 ---

-even when everybody knows you shoulda settled no fault with the city years ago -- that’s your business, not mine.
+even when everybody knows you shoulda settled no fault with the city years ago—that’s your business, not mine.

 ---

 ## POPS:
 Number one: you don’t know shit.
-Number two: if you had any integrity, you’d know that an honorable man can’t be bought off --
+Number two: if you had any integrity, you’d know that an honorable man can’t be bought off—

 ---